-Ecuador's railway line restored and used, so it may yet be repaired to
+Ecuador's railway network restored and used, so it may yet return to

-rail track offers spectacular views and is a popular journey for
+rail track offers spectacular views and rail excursions here are a

-Many travel on the roof of the train, which is chilly and
+Many tourists travel on the roof of the train, which is

 totally unnecessary, but if you decide to do this then wear lots of